NotBoringCompany/hashland-api/docs/drilling-gateway.md

    - `message`: Status message
    - `reason`: Reason for stopping (e.g., 'fuel_depleted')
    - `status`: Session status (COMPLETED)
+   - `operatorId`: ID of the operator whose session was stopped (only in broadcast messages)

 8. **drilling-status**: Sent in response to a get-drilling-status request
    - `status`: Current session status (WAITING, ACTIVE, STOPPING, or 'inactive')